springload/wunderlist-to-todoist/README.md

 wunderlist-to-todoist.php /path/to/wunderlist-export.json
 ```

-This should save a txt file next to your wunderlist export file.
+This should save a txt file next to your Wunderlist export file.

 In this file you should find the data in the necessary format so that you can use the "Import from Template" feature in Todoist.